zemian/learn-postgres/readme.md

 NOTE: You should create a new DB user before a new DB, so that the DB user can be used as the DB owner!

-Connect to DB with 'postgres' as superuser, and then create a new DB with 'mydb' DB user as the owner:
+Connect to DB with 'postgres' as superuser, and then create a new DB with `mydb` DB user as the owner:

     bash> createdb -U postgres -O mydb mydb bash> psql -U mydb mydb